-- ARMORED: Automata begin play with special plating that counts as armor and cannot wear additional armor (but may use shields).
-Models suffer an armor check penalty according to the plating they begin play with; this is listed under each entry.
-Moreover, this armor interferes with arcane spellcasting (just like wearing most armor does).
-As a result, automata suffer a chance of arcane spell failure according to their type: - " The Sigrún model suffers a 30% chance of spell failure, - " The Eir model suffers a 20% chance of spell failure, and - " The Gondül and Skuld models both suffer a 10% chance of spell failure.
+- ARMORED: Automata are armored and cannot wear additional armor (but may use shields).
+Models suffer an armor check penalty according by type; this is listed under each entry.
+Moreover, this armor interferes with arcane spellcasting.
+As a result, automata suffer a chance of arcane spell failure according to their type: - " Heavily armored models have a 30% chance - " Moderately armored models have a 20% chance - " Sightly armored models have a 10% chance.